 People want to bring their mobile devices to work, and they want to (or feel they have to) bring their work home.
 They also insist on being connected in transit — as evidenced by the number of (dumb) people looking at their smart phones behind the wheel — but that’s another issue.

 Fifteen years ago, workers started replacing desktops with laptops and used VPNs to log in to the corporate network when away from the office.
 The concept of the remote worker was born, and corporate IT had to adapt.
+Now workers are using smaller notebook computers and tablets and may not even have a regular desk in “the office” at all.
+Also, increasing numbers are using smartphones to do real work (sometimes behind the wheel).
+This kind of mobility has created a need for “anywhere, anytime” data access.

 While corporate IT is struggling to adapt, users are often taking matters into their own hands.
 Commercial file-sharing services like DropBox, SugarSync, Box, etc., are providing a way for users to get the access they need by creating a copy in the cloud and synchronizing the users’ multiple devices to that copy.
 But what may be a solution for users is a problem for IT departments.
 And, for readers familiar with this blog, problems for IT can mean opportunity for VARs.